Testing and defence led by a published security researcher with five CVEs, including a CVSS 9.1 Mirai botnet kill-switch.

 Run GDPR alongside PIPEDA and Quebec Law 25 in a single privacy program so EU, federal-Canada, and Quebec obligations are handled from one data map.

-Yes. traztech is a Toronto-based security and compliance consultancy serving startups across Canada and the US, led by a published CVE researcher and partnered with Lorikeet Security.
+Yes. traztech is a Toronto-based security and compliance consultancy serving startups across Canada and the US, led by a published security researcher.
 We run GDPR engagements end to end.

 Book a free discovery call.
 We will tell you whether GDPR fits, what it would take, and roughly what it would cost.